aakashjangra/Akash/README.md

 - 👋 Hi, I’m Akash :)
 - 👀 I’m interested in Problem Solving, DSA and Web Dev.
-- 🌱 I’m currently learning DSA and Full Stack Web Development from Devsnest's 7-month FREE of Cost BOOTCAMP.
+- 🌱 I’m currently learning Full Stack Web Development from Devsnest's 5-months FREE of Cost BOOTCAMP.
 [Enroll yourself now](https://devsnest.in/)
 - 💞️ I'm in for any exciting collaboration :)
 - 📫 How to reach me
 - Mail Me Here:- [Write an E-mail Now](mailto:aj.akashjangra@gmail.com)